 Interra was founded in Goshen in 1932 and currently has assets of more than $650 million.
 The credit union serves more than 53,000 members from 11 offices located in North Central Indiana.
 A new office in Shipshewana is currently under construction.

-As President and Chief Executive Officer for Motorola Employees Credit Union, John C. Fiore manages, plans, develops and directs the credit union to ensure that financial objectives, goals and institutional growth are met and in accordance with polices of Board of Directors and government regulations.
+As the past President and Chief Executive Officer for Andigo, John C. Fiore managed, planned, developed and directed the credit union to ensure that financial objectives, goals and institutional growth were met and in accordance with polices of Board of Directors and government regulations.

 In addition, Fiore has held many past offices within the credit union industry, including, but not limited to Director of Mid-States Corporate Federal Credit Union; Director of CUNA; Director of the Illinois Credit Union League; Director of ICUL Service Corporation; Director of National Credit Union Foundation; and Director of Co-Op Shared Branching.